 There are so many aspects of our daily lives that are considered “normal” and routine – things that are done by everyone that we know.

 For example, you likely went to school or are in school now.
-Then you found and were able to keep a job.
+Then you found you were able to keep a job.
 You have somewhere to live with the utilities turned on for your use.
 You have a car, and pay for the insurance.
 You have a doctor and dentist you see regularly.
 You know how to shop for and prepare your meals.
 You know how to dress appropriately for the things that you do.
 You know how to use the Internet and library to find useful information.
 You know how to carry on a conversation with someone that you just met.
 You know how to live your normal everyday life.

 Most of us do these things almost without thinking.
 They reflect where and how we were raised, the learning and support from our parents, the guidance of teachers, ministers, family and friends.
 They reflect our own determination based on our sense of self and security.

 But when someone becomes totally immersed with using drugs, especially meth – and when that happens at an early age, they never learn these rather simple social skills.
-They don't know how to write a resume, balance a checkbook, apply for a job, and maybe 100’s of other things that we take for granted, to live in society today.
+They don't know how to write a resume, balance a checkbook, apply for a job, and maybe hundreds of other things that we take for granted, to live in society today.
 What if they have been out of mainstream society for so long that they no longer remember the simplest of life’s skills?

 You know what happens next, whether you want to admit it or not.
 When they cannot find a safe place to live or get a job or figure out what to do next, they RELAPSE!
 It’s as simple as that.
 Then they are using again, often committing crimes against you and me to feed their drug use.
-And we complain about the high crime rate.
+And we complain about the high crime rate!

 Getting clean is hard work.
 Staying clean is harder work.
 They want to do it, but often can’t.
 We have to ask ourselves why treatment doesn't seem to work.
 The newly sober woman just falls through the cracks.
 She has completed treatment and was sent on her way.
 She may be free of meth, at least temporarily, but if she doesn't learn – or relearn – how to be a member of society, she quickly relapses.